Nikolaossamaras/Costumdeck/README.md

 # Costumdeck

-> A portable DIY cyberdeck powered by a Raspberry Pi 5 and built-in ESP32, designed for coding, hardware hacking, and building projects anywhere.
+> A portable DIY cyberdeck based on Raspberry Pi 5 and integrated ESP32, designed for coding, electronics hacking and developing any projects right where you are!

 ## What is Costumdeck?

-Costumdeck is a portable DIY cyberdeck inspired by retro-futuristic portable computers.
-It combines the power of a Raspberry Pi 5 with a built-in ESP32-S3, allowing you to code, prototype electronics projects, and build hardware wherever you are.
+Costumdeck is a retro-style portable computer designed for makers & developers, which incorporates Raspberry Pi 5 microcomputer together with integrated ESP32-S3 to enable coding, prototyping and working with electronics anywhere you can!

-The goal of this project is to create a compact “take-anywhere” development machine that works both as a Linux computer and an embedded systems workstation.
+The main idea behind this concept lies in development of a compact but versatile portable device that could be used both as a normal Linux-based computer and also as an embedded systems development station.

-Unlike a normal laptop, Costumdeck is fully customizable, modular, repairable, and designed specifically for makers and developers.
+In contrast with standard laptops, Costumdeck can be assembled from scratch, customized in any possible way and repaired in the future without any problems.

 ---

 ## Features

 - Portable Raspberry Pi 5 cyberdeck
-- Built-in ESP32-S3 for embedded development
+- ESP32-S3 on board for embedded development
-- 10.1" touchscreen display
+- 10.1” touchscreen display
-- Full-size wireless keyboard with integrated trackpad
+- Wireless full-sized keyboard + touchpad
-- Custom 3D printed case
+- 3D printed case
-- OLED display for extra information/status
+- OLED status/info display
-- USB hub expansion
+- USB Hub extension possibilities
-- Portable power bank powered
-- Compact maker-focused workstation
-- Designed for coding and hardware projects on the go
+- Powerbank-powered device
+- Versatile portable maker’s workplace
 ---

-## Why I Built It

-I have always loved coding and building hardware projects, but I kept thinking:
+## Reasons for Creating it

+I have been into coding and electronics projects since the beginning of time, but the thought of doing everything without having a desktop always lingered in my mind:

-> “What if I could do all of this anywhere without needing a desktop setup?”
+>"What if I can do all of these anywhere?"

-I wanted something portable that could handle:
-- programming
-- electronics development
-- Linux tools
-- embedded systems projects
-- hardware prototyping

-So I decided to build my own cyberdeck — a fully portable DIY computer that allows me to code and build projects anywhere I go.
+That's why, instead of creating another electronics project, I decided to build my very own portable cyberdeck, that gives me the freedom of coding everywhere.

-This project is also a way for me to learn more about:
+This will also be an opportunity to explore more areas of:
-- 3D design
+- 3D modelling
 - electronics
 - embedded systems
-- hardware integration
 - portable computing

 ---

-## How to Use
+## Usage Instructions

-1. Power the device using the portable power bank
+1. Power on the device using the portable battery pack
-2. Boot into Raspberry Pi OS
+2. Load up the Raspberry Pi OS
-3. Use the wireless keyboard and touchscreen for navigation
+3. Use the wireless keyboard and touchscreen interface
-4. Program the ESP32 directly from the Raspberry Pi
+4. Write the code directly on the Raspberry Pi and program the ESP32 chip
-5. Connect sensors, modules, or external devices using the USB hub and GPIO pins
+5. Attach your desired components to the USB hub and use the GPIO interface
 6. Use it as a portable workstation for:
-   - Python
+   - Python coding
-   - Arduino
+   - Arduino programming
-   - MicroPython
+   - MicroPython programming
    - Linux development
    - electronics projects
-   - hardware prototyping

 ---

 # Project Preview